nathan-a-macleod/Environment-Composer/README.md

 I would be grateful if you were able to contribute in any way!
 Feel free to either find something to help with in the `TODO` section - or if you would prefer to do something else, just open a new issue, and assign yourself to it.

 # TODO:
-- [ ] Add more stuff to the README.
 - [ ] Add a popup with usage instructions when you first launch it.
 - [ ] Make this TODO list with github issues & project boards instead.
 - [ ] Improve Code: